Here’s How We Extricate Ourselves From This Lockdown

 “That could be done by the end of the summer,” he told The Daily Beast.
 “We could do it if our economy depends on it.”

 Of course, elsewhere around the globe, tests have been performed by the hundreds of thousands—in other words, far more per capita than the United States.
-And many experts still say it’s necessary for the U.S. to reach that capacity, including those at the right-of-center American Enterprise Institute who put forward a plan earlier this month that would require about 750,000 tests per week in the U.S.
+And many experts still say it’s necessary for the U.S. to reach that capacity, including those at the right-of-center American Enterprise Institute who put forward a plan this month that would require about 750,000 tests per week in the U.S.

 As for antibody testing, Fauci said last week the American public was “days” away from rapid antibody tests for COVID-19, which received emergency authorization from the FDA on April 4.
 But on Friday, New York Gov. Andrew Cuomo noted that re-opening the state would require the creation of “millions and millions” of antibody tests that don’t exist.

 As Haseltine explained, however, there is precedent elsewhere for creating cheap and effective antibody testing on such a large scale.
 For example, he noted, the Egyptian Ministry of Health used so-called serology tests to screen more than 60 million citizens over the age of 12 for hepatitis C, diabetes, hypertension, and obesity.
-Those tests cost about 50 cents per person, are conducted using a simple finger-prick, and the results were available in as little as five minutes, he said.
+Those tests cost about 50 cents per person, are conducted using blood from a simple finger-prick, and the results were available in as little as five minutes, he said.

 But there are two main snags with the antibody tests currently approved by the FDA.
 The tests are coronavirus-specific, but not necessarily specific to the infection that causes COVID-19, according to Haseltine.
 That means that even if most people who’ve survived the virus are able to develop an effective immune response to it, some antibody tests being rolled out in the U.S. might not be able to tell if you’ve had COVID-19 or recently had an unrelated cold in the same family of viruses, he explained.